 Representative Jon Cooper (when I lived in his district): He expressed little interest in the tax side of the argument and did not address the student loan repayment side of the issue.

 Senator Lamar Alexander: Did not respond to my letter.
 He sent a response but it was about mail-in voting rather than what I wrote his office about.
+Sadly it was not the first time this happened.

 Senator Bob Corker (while still in office): Did not respond.